You are viewing a condensed mobile version of this NASPA webpage.

 For continuously updated results from our event once it gets underway, please visit the LIVE COVERAGE section.

-Online registration and a list of registered players are available at these links.
-The rest of this section describes in detail the various terms and conditions of registration, most of which will also be discussed on the registration form.
+Online registration is available as of late December.
+A list of registered players is available on this website and on cross-tables.com.
+The rest of this section describes in detail the various terms and conditions of registration, most of which are also discussed on the registration form.

 To play in the NSC, you must (1) be a NASPA member, and (2) have played in an officially sanctioned SCRABBLE tournament to earn an official tournament rating.
 If you live in the United States or Canada, that rating should be a NASPA rating; if you live elsewhere it may be a WESPA rating or other comparable national rating.

 If not, then the TWL division(s), numbered 1–4, in which you may play depend on your rating as follows.
 If you do not have a NASPA rating, you must play in Division 1, the open division.
-If you do have a NASPA rating, then your division eligibility is based on a Qualification Rating (QR), which consists of the highest tournament rating attained at the end of any NASPA TWL-rated tournament which finished during the period August 1, 2011 to July 10, 2013.
+If you do have a NASPA rating, then your division eligibility is based on a Qualification Rating (QR), which consists of the highest tournament rating attained at the end of any NASPA TWL-rated tournament (or segment of a split-rated tournament) which finished during the period August 1, 2012 to July 30, 2014.
 (If you have a rating, but do not play during this period, your QR is your unchanged current rating.)
-If your QR is 1700 or higher, you must play in Division 1.
-If it is in the range 1400–1699, you must play in Division 1 or 2.
-If it is in the range 1100–1399, you must play in Division 1, 2 or 3.
-If it is below 1100, you may play in any of the four divisions.
+If your QR is 1800 or higher, you must play in Division 1.
+If it is in the range 1400–1799, you must play in Division 1 or 2.
+If it is in the range 1000–1399, you must play in Division 1, 2 or 3.
+If it is below 1000, you may play in any of the four divisions.

-Again this year, there will be a separate division of players using the Collins lexicon at the National Scrabble Championship.
-Unlike last year's tournament, the division will definitely be held, under the same terms and conditions as all other divisions.
+Again this year, there will be at least one separate division of players using the Collins lexicon at the National Scrabble Championship.
+Provided that at least 20 players register for each division, two Collins divisions will be offered.

 The Collins division will be run using NASPA rules, except that the Collins lexicon will be used and the challenge penalty will be 5 points per word.
 The Collins division will be NASPA and WESPA rated.